Harvard Law School, J.D., 2016

 In the Community

-Mr. Hunt is Korean-American and the child of a first-generation immigrant to the United States.
-Mr. Hunt has sought to embrace his mixed heritage.
-In university, Mr. Hunt volunteered at the US-Korea Law Foundation, based in Irvine, California, and assisted the Foundation with editing the first edition of its comparative law textbook, Laws of Korea.
+Mr. Hunt is half Korean and his mother immigrated to the United States from the Republic of Korea in the 1970s.
+In university, Mr. Hunt volunteered at the US-Korea Law Foundation and assisted the Foundation with editing the first edition of its comparative law textbook, Laws of Korea.
 In law school, Mr. Hunt was a member of the Harvard Asian Pacific American Law Students Association (APALSA).